SoloEnder/Hanged/README.md

 # Hanged
-The Hanged game with new features
+The Hanged game with graphical user interface !